progval/ircv3-specifications/extensions/named-modes.md

-A mode change from the client to the server is always a request; it being sent does not guarantee the server will honor it, even if the client (thinks) it has all the necessary priviliges, etc.
+A mode change from the client to the server is always a request; it being sent does not guarantee the server will honor it, even if the client (thinks) it has all the necessary privileges, etc.

 A mode change from the server to the client is a notification about a change which had already happened on the server by the time the client receives the command.

-`PROP` command

-Syntax:
+Query syntax:

     PROP <target> {<+|-><modename>[=<parameter>]}+